flyaruu/surreal-rust-esp/README.md

 Big thanks to ivmarkov, his work on ESP-IDF with Rust is invaluable, this demo is loosely based on this demo: https://github.com/ivmarkov/rust-esp32-std-demo

+## Running this demo
+To run this demo, you'll need an esp32c3 board.
+They are easy to get and shouldn't cost more than €10.

+For backend developers: Developing for embedded targets is a bit rough.
+Things tend to have more sharp edges and things tend to fail in unhelpful ways.
+You can figure this out - none of it is magic - but do expect to need some time to get it all working.

+- First, clone (or fork) this repo.
+- Take a look at the .circleci/config.yml file.
+This continuous integration build will